Salaamun alaykum, dear readers!

 - The proclamation that all who die before age 40 will go to Heaven (the Quranic evidence of this, verse 46:15, is discussed here).
 Rashad said in Appendix 32 and in a Quranic study session that this was a specific piece of information given to him by God.

-- The declaration in September 1989 (four months before his assassination) that after Rashad dies, millions of believers will know that he represents the Messiah the Jews are waiting for, the second coming of Christ that the Christians (and Muslims) anticipate, and the Imam Mahdi that Muslims anticipate.
+- The message in September 1989 (four months before his assassination) that after Rashad dies, millions of believers will know that he represents the Messiah the Jews are waiting for, the second coming of Christ that the Christians anticipate, and the Imam Mahdi that Muslims anticipate.

 - The message from God (through Gabriel) that Rashad received, stating that like the time of Noah, those who stand with God’s messenger will be saved, and those who refuse to do so will be destroyed.

-- A proclamation from God that Rashad received in 1989, instructing people of all religions to “Purify, unify, consolidate your religions into one,” and instructing people of all religions to forget all idols and devote themselves totally to God alone.
+- A “new proclamation” from God that Rashad received, instructing people of all religions to “Purify, unify, consolidate your religions into one,” and instructing people of all religions to forget all idols and devote themselves totally to God alone.
 This message is discussed in depth here.

-- Rashad’s final message to convey that he received from God in December 1989, a month before his assassination and shortly before he learned of his mother’s death in Egypt, that the righteous people do not experience death, but they go straight to Paradise.
+- Shortly before he learned of his mother’s death in Egypt, Rashad was informed that the righteous people do not experience death, but they go straight to Paradise.

 Quranic Verses Referring to Rashad Khalifa